AbedDX/Docker/Jenkin/readme.md

 # Jenkins install
 Here i created a custom Jenkins and it's based of a official Jenkins.
-This is a ways to install jenkins on Docker and another file for running EC2 instance on AWS
+Ways to install jenkins on Docker and another file for running EC2 instance on AWS